JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 See `com.intellij.spring.SpringModelProvider` to provide implicit filesets (e.g. provided by another framework in specific configuration file).

 _Version 15_
 See `com.intellij.spring.facet.SpringAutodetectedFileSet` for a convenient base class.
+Please note that autodetected filesets cannot be edited/modified by users in Spring facet.

+##### Customize implicit models configuration
+_2017.1_ See `com.intellij.spring.facet.SpringFileSetEditorCustomization` to customize presentation and/or add extra settings/actions for specific autodetected filesets.

 ##### Contribute implicit beans
 See `com.intellij.spring.model.jam.CustomComponentsDiscoverer` or `com.intellij.spring.model.SpringImplicitBeansProviderBase` to provide implicit (framework-specific) beans (e.g. "servletContext" by Spring MVC).